Using the fragment position in a fragment shader is quite useful, but it is far from

 positions.
 The next 3 are the colors for the corresponding vertices.

-In memory, the vertexData
+In memory, the vertexData array looks like this:

 The top two show the layout of the basic data types, and each box is a byte.
 The bottom diagram shows the layout of the entire array, and each box is a float.
 The left half of the box represents the positions and the right half represents the colors.